 Apple has found itself at the receiving end of a lawsuit alleging it played fast and loose with the way it promoted the abilities of the displays it builds into its MacBook and MacBook Pro notebooks.

 Every so often one is privileged to bump into an IT application which prompts the response: "yes, that is damned good".
 One such, in my opinion, is the Mediatheque inside the British Film Institute (BFI) building in London's South Bank complex.
+What is a "Mediatheque"?
+For anyone who is a straight forward film buff or fan of old cinema, a cinematic historian or, like me, simply old enough to have memories of times worth being nostalgic about, it really is the place to go see.

 Load balancing specialist Zeus Technology has ported its ZXTM traffic manager to Windows - by the simple expedient of wrapping its Linux software up as a Microsoft Virtual Server package.